Hongnodie/Apollo-Server-Client-Template/README.md

   npm start
   ```

-  (This should take around a minute to start and automatically open the browser on my desktop)
+  (This should take around 2 minutes to start and automatically open the browser on my desktop)
   ### Guidebook

   <details>